SNKK62/dotfiles/README.md

 #### Development

-Run the following commmand in the project directory while editing the source code.
+Run the following command in the project directory while editing the source code.

 ```sh
 dune build --watch